mezhanglei/react-easy-formrender/README.md

 High degree of freedom and Lightweight dynamic form Engine, high-end solutions often require only simple design(which is done based on [react-easy-formcore](https://github.com/mezhanglei/react-easy-formcore) development).

+- Component structure: default export component = combination of `Form` component and `RenderFormChildren` (`Form` component is responsible for the form values, `RenderFormChildren` component is responsible for the rendering of the form)
+- Component description: `properties` as properties for rendering forms, support for arrays, objects, nesting
+- Component rendering: a `Form` component can wrap multiple `RenderFormChildren` components

 # version log
 - v6.x
   6.x has two major updates from v5.x.